DoctorMcKay/node-steam-user/README.md

 - `steamids` - An array of `SteamID` objects or strings that can parse into `SteamID` objects
 - `callback` - Called when the requested data is available.
     - `err` - An `Error` object on failure, or `null` on success
-	- `results` - An object whose keys are 64-bit SteamIDs (as strings) and whose values are Steam levels
+	- `users` - An object whose keys are 64-bit SteamIDs (as strings) and whose values are Steam levels

 **v1.9.0 or later is required to use this method**